scovit/Scheduler-DRMAA/README.md

 NAME
 ====

-Scheduler::DRMAA - blah blah blah
+Scheduler::DRMAA - Bindings for the DRMAA cluster library

 SYNOPSIS
 ========